-Pro-BJP accounts lead social media attacks on CJI Chandrachud, researchers show
+Pro-BJP accounts lead trolling of CJI Chandrachud, researchers show

-Social media attacks on Chief Justice of India DY Chandrachud “presenting him as an internal enemy, a foreign agent, and a threat to democracy” are strongly tied to digital influencers who lean towards the ruling Bharatiya Janata Party, new research published on Monday shows.
+Social media trolling of Chief Justice of India DY Chandrachud “presenting him as an internal enemy, a foreign agent, and a threat to democracy” are strongly tied to digital influencers who lean towards the ruling Bharatiya Janata Party, new research published on Monday shows.

 Chandrachud’s “judgments and positions are presented as an immediate threat leading into [the general elections of] 2024 which his tenure extends to”, wrote Joyojeet Pal, an associate professor at the University of Michigan’s School of Information, in a summary on Twitter of the findings.
 The paper he co-authored with Sheyril Agarwal, a researcher at the same institution, can be accessed here.